Shampoo (duo): History

 Shampoo often cited their main influences as being the Sex Pistols, Gary Numan and the Beastie Boys, whilst also claiming to be huge fans of East 17 and Take That.
 Shampoo covered Numan's song "Cars" on the B-side of their "Girl Power" single, while a cover of East 17's "House of Love" was included on their debut album.

-In May 2007 the album We Are Shampoo was re-issued in the UK with bonus tracks of the B-sides.
+In May 2007, the album We Are Shampoo was re-issued in the UK with their B-sides as bonus tracks.

+In September 2019, Q magazine published an interview with Shampoo.
+Regarding the end of the group, Carrie said, "We never said, 'let's split up', we just took some time off.
+And then that ended up being a bit more time and a bit more and it just fizzed out really.
+We wanted to settle down and have kids.
+It just came to a natural end."
+The band's complete discography was re-released as a box set in 2024.

 Discography

 The discography of Shampoo consists of four studio albums, two compilation albums and ten singles.